justinyang333/Stock-Prediction-Project/README.md

 ---

-## Methods
+## Potential Methods and Techniques

+For our model we will consider:
-**Random Forest Regression**: We would utilize an ensemble of decision trees, each with their own subset of (financial) features and samples (of stocks), to predict which stocks we should purchase and sell.
+- **Random Forest Regression**: We would utilize an ensemble of decision trees, each with their own subset of (financial) features and samples (of stocks), to predict which stocks we should purchase and sell.
 We anticipate this method will be effective in capturing feature relationships and reducing overfitting.

-**XGBoost**: As an option to further the Random Forest Regression, we will also consider using Extreme Gradient Boosting.
+- **XGBoost**: As an option to further the Random Forest Regression, we will also consider using Extreme Gradient Boosting.
 Due to the fact our data will be a time series, the sequential training XGBoost provides will help to more accurately extrapolate and forecast the trends in our data.
-XGBoost has a python package from the developers **xgboost**
+XGBoost has a python package from the developers **xgboost**.

-**Naive Bayes**: Assumes the stock’s features are conditionally independent and using Bayes Theorem, predicts the direction of stock price movements to suggest which stocks we may purchase or sell.
+- **Naive Bayes**: Assumes the stock’s features are conditionally independent and using Bayes Theorem, predicts the direction of stock price movements to suggest which stocks we may purchase or sell.
 We can use a variety of libraries to accomplish this, including **sci-kit-learn**.

+To provide whichever model we decide to use with quality data, we will employ several methods in preprocessing to aid in reducing training time while maintaining data integrity and information.
+These methods include feature engineering and compression among others.
+Ideally this process will make the model perform equally well if not better while reducing overhead.

 ---